Skip to main content

 Alcohol and medicine

-Talk to your doctor or pharmacist about the medicines you are taking.
+Ask your GP or pharmacist about medicines you take or are starting to take.
 They can tell you if it is safe to drink alcohol with them.

-It can be easy to miss the signs that alcohol is harming an older person.
+It can be easy to miss the signs that alcohol is causing harm.
 You may mistake them for other problems.

 Non-urgent advice: Get help with problem alcohol use

-Signs that alcohol is harming an older person include:
+Signs that alcohol is causing harm to an older person include:

 • problems sleeping